-With pleasant temperatures and plenty of sunshine, the upscale beach resorts provide the ideal desert island style luxury retreat for travelers seeking to indulge in some time-out.
-Whether you wish to enjoy a luxurious vacation here or explore the mainland, Jetset Bunny delves deeper so read on for some practical Maldives travel tips.
+Sprawling across the azure waters of the Indian Ocean, the Maldives with it’s white sand beaches and exotic sea-life is every traveler’s dream destination to relax and unwind in style.
+With pleasant temperatures and plenty of sunshine, the upscale beach resorts provide the ideal remote island retreat for travelers seeking to switch off their phones and take time-out.
+Whether you wish to indulge in a luxurious vacation or explore the mainland, Jetset Bunny delves deeper so read on for some practical Maldives travel tips.

-Language: The official language of The Maldives is Dhivehi.
+Language: The official language of the Maldives is Dhivehi.
 It is also the most commonly spoken languages in The Maldives.
 Arabic is spoken by Muslims and is taught in schools and mosques.
 English is also a popular language here and is widely spoken by the locals.

 Currency: Maldivian rufiyaa.